britram/taps-transports/draft-ietf-taps-transports.md

 sender-side buffering delay; this algorithm can be disabled by the sender to transmit more immediately, e.g., to reduce latency for interactive sessions.

-[EDITOR'S NOTE: note deprecation more strongly, drop PSH flag mention?]

-TCP provides a push and a urgent function to enable data to be directly accessed by the receiver wihout having to wait for in-order delivery of the data.
+TCP provides an "urgent data" function for limited out-of-order delivery of the data.
+This function is deprecated {{RFC6093}}.
-However, {{RFC6093}} does not recommend the use of the urgent flag due to the range of TCP implementations that process TCP urgent indications differently.

-A checksum provides an Integrity Check and is mandatory across the entire packet.
-This check protects from delivery of corrupted data and  miselivery of packets to the wrong endpoint.
-This check is  relatively weak, applications that require end to end integrity of data are recommended to include a stronger integrity check of their payload data.
+A mandatory checksum provides a basic integrity check against misdelivery and data corruption over the entire packet.
+Applications that require end to end integrity of data are recommended to include a stronger integrity check of their payload data.
 The TCP checksum does not support partial corruption protection (as in DCCP/UDP-Lite).

-TCP only supports unicast connections.
+TCP supports only unicast connections.

 ### Interface description